-- 10. Believes that countries need to continue their efforts to achieve a transparent, stable and predictable investment climate, with proper contract enforcement and respect for property rights, in order to encourage productive private inward investment; - 11.
-Believes that trade is the single most important external source of development financing, and that trade barriers, subsidies and other trade-distorting measures, particularly in sectors of special export interest to developing countries, including agriculture, must be eliminated; - 12.
+- 8. Emphasises that trade liberalisation aimed at economic growth must be carried out within a framework that guarantees equity for countries and promotes sustainable use of the environment and its resources: - 9.
+Calls on the industrialised countries to explore new and innovative ways to promote technology cooperation and technology transfer with developing countries, notably LDCs, bridge the digital divide and facilitate 'technological leapfrogging' in areas such as energy, transport, waste management, water management, trade, agriculture and sanitation; - 10.
+Believes that countries need to continue their efforts to achieve a transparent, stable and predictable investment climate, in order to encourage productive private inward investment; - 11.
+Believes that trade is one of the most important external sources of development financing, and that trade barriers, subsidies and other trade-distorting measures, particularly in sectors of special export interest to developing countries, including agriculture, should be assessed with a view to being eliminated; - 12.
 Considers micro-finance for the self-employed and low-interest credit for SMEs, especially for women and for rural economic development, to be essential for any programme of poverty eradication in developing countries; - 13.
 Welcomes in particular the Monterrey appeal to donor countries to ensure that resources provided for debt relief are additional to existing Official Development Assistance (ODA) resources and calls on the EU to reaffirm its commitment to this principle through a Council decision; - 14.
 Reaffirms the EU undertaking that 35 % of the 2002 EU development budget should be spent on education and health, as fundamental elements in poverty eradication; - 15.
 Calls on the Council to agree to the incorporation of the European Development Fund into the EU budget in order to establish a transparent overall financial framework for EU development assistance; - 16.
 Instructs its President to forward this resolution to the Commission, the Council, the governments and parliaments of the Member States, developing countries and EU applicant countries, the Secretary-General of the United Nations and its agencies, the IMF and the World Bank.